EU Funding & Tenders Portal

 How can you contact the LEAR?

 For contacting LEARs of other organisations, go to How to participate > Participant Register > Search a PIC to find the organisation.
-Then, select Actions > Contact Organisation.
+Then, select Click the three dots button > Contact Organisation.
 This will launch a contact form that allows you to send a message to the LEAR (and their Account Administrators).
 The LEAR can then contact you directly.

-To contact your own LEAR, log in and then go to My Organisations > Actions > Contact Organisation.
+To contact your own LEAR, log in and then go to My Organisations > Click the three dots button > Contact Organisation.